opspawn/ops-core/Workspace/23-opspawn/4-v2/ops-core/memory-bank/activeContext.md

 - Debugging real AgentKit integration revealed issues with health checks, webhook serialization (fixed in AgentKit branch), and Ops-Core state retrieval (500 error fixed, now 404/timeout).
 - Confirmed need for API key authentication on Ops-Core `GET /state` endpoint.
 - API endpoints should gracefully handle cases where underlying functions (like `lifecycle.get_state`) return `None`, typically by returning appropriate HTTP status codes (e.g., 404).
+- Docker environment issues on WSL (systemd socket activation, docker-compose version incompatibility) can block development and require system-level troubleshooting.
+Using `docker compose` (v2) is necessary with newer Docker Engine versions.
+- The integration test was failing due to polling for a stale/incorrect dynamically generated agent ID.
+The test needs to discover the actual ID from AgentKit after registration.
+- Incorrect usage of pytest async fixtures (`async_generator` vs `httpx.AsyncClient` instance) caused an `AttributeError` when attempting to use the client.